FraPorta/ExpRobExercises/README.md

 When user commands arrive in a moment where the robot can not handle it, like when it is Sleeping or moving to a pointed gesture or towards the user in the Play state, the architecture sinply ignores them.

 ## Possible technical improvements

-User commands that are now ignored can be stored and executed when it will be possible for the robot.\
+If we consider the working hypotesis and the actual scenario not changing, I think that the part that can be improved consistenly is the motion controller and the simulator, which are very basic, as the specifications required, and they should be changed drastically in order to resemble a real robot behaviour: in fact, for the time being, the pet movements are not really simulated.
+A little adjustment that could be made without overturning the whole project, is to make the waiting times for the robot movements proportional to the distance that the robot has to cover, in order to have a more realistic feeling of the behaviour of the architecture in a real scenario, specifically from the point of view of the State Machine which is actually the core of this project.
-The simulator can be improved in order to show the actual movement of the robot instead of only showing when a point is reached.\
+Moreover, also the simulator node can be improved in order to show the actual movement of the robot, instead of only showing when a point is reached.\
+User commands that are ignored in this version of the archtiecture can be for example stored and executed when it will be possible for the robot.

 ## Rqt_graphs